3 key takeaways

 Examples of how to add freelance work on a resume

-Your resume might look different based on how much freelance work you’ve done.
-If you’ve freelanced full-time for several years, your resume will be heavy on the freelance projects.
-But if freelancing is a side hustle mixed with traditional employment, you might split things up, adding a few freelance clients in the projects section and focusing on your 9-5 job everywhere else.
+Your resume might look different based on how much freelance work you’ve done. f, for example, you’ve been a full-time freelance content writer several years, your resume will be heavy on the freelance projects.
+But if freelancing is a side hustle mixed with traditional employment, you might split things up, adding a few freelance clients in the Projects section and focusing on your nine-to-five job everywhere else.

 To see it all in action, check out these examples of freelance work on resumes: